siddhi-io/www/en/docs/docs/query-guide.md

 end;
 ```

 Here, partition instances are created for each office area type such as `serverRoom`, `officeRoom`, and `lobby`.
-Events are processed only in the partition instances which are associated with matching compare condition values that are satisfied by the event's `roomNo` attribute, and within each partition instance, the average `tamp` value is calculated based on the events arrived over the last 10 minutes.
+Events are processed only in the partition instances which are associated with matching compare condition values that are satisfied by the event's `roomNo` attribute, and within each partition instance, the average `temp` value is calculated based on the events arrived over the last 10 minutes.

 **Example 3 (Inner streams)**